Fabian-Balzer/sel-4hi-q/README.md

 `>>> python startup.py`

-This routine sets up the proper directory structure, provides information about missing components, and it also resets the basic configuration files `general_config.ini` (which contains general information about the system and should not be altered) and `custom_config.ini`.
+This routine sets up the proper directory structure, provides information about missing components, and it also resets the basic configuration files `general_config.ini` (which contains general information about the system and should almost never be altered) and `custom_config.ini`.
+In addition to that, it downloads the program [jystilts](http://www.star.bris.ac.uk/~mbt/stilts/), which is the \codep{jython} installation of STILTS that is used to process much of the data.
 Note: After additional components have been installed and new environment variables have been set, the `startup.py`  program needs to be run again!

 ## Running the code